aiven/aiven-docs/docs/products/opensearch/howto/resolve-shards-too-large.md

 relocate or recover index shards, potentially leading to data loss.

 Aiven proactively monitors shard sizes for all OpenSearch services.
-If a service\'s shard exceeds the recommended size, prompt notifications are sent using the user alert `user_alert_resource_usage_es_shard_too_large`.
+If a service's shard exceeds the recommended size, prompt notifications are sent using the user alert `user_alert_resource_usage_es_shard_too_large`.
 Below, you\'ll find recommended solutions on how to address this alert.